Breazile/MandoPuter/README.md

 * Adafruit ItsyBitsy M4 Express [MandoPuter Release](Releases/ItsyBitsyM4Beskar.zip)
 * Adafruit ItsyBitsy RP2040 [MandoPuter Release](Releases/ItsyBitsyRP2040S3Beskar.zip)
 * Raspberry Pi Pico RP2040 [MandoPuter Release](Releases/RaspberryPiPicoRP2040Beskar.zip)
-*

 Update your board and install the Mandoputer ZIP file before you start soldering anything.
 Make sure the basics work just in case you damage the board during soldering.
 Plugging the Feather into USB will power the board, you don't need a battery yet.
-If you have the battery connected when powered via USB it will charge.
+If you have the battery connected when powered via USB it will charge (if your board has a charger).
 Do not use alkaline or NiMH batteries and connect to the battery port - this will destroy the LiPoly charger and there's no way to disable the charger.
 Do not use 7.4V RC batteries on the battery port - this will destroy the board.
 If you do not have a LiPoly battery then consider using a USB power bank.

 When you plug the board into your computer, it should show up just like a USB key and you copy file to it in the same way.
 No need to download anything, drag and drop.

 ### 2. Customize options

 All of the configuration options are located in the file called code.py (in the ZIP file you downloaded).
-It is also located in the root directory of your board once you connect it to your computer.
+Code.py should be located in the root directory of your board once you connect it to your computer.
 You can edit it with any text editor, or you can download a nice program called [Mu](https://learn.adafruit.com/welcome-to-circuitpython/installing-mu-editor).
 More details about Mu located [here](https://learn.adafruit.com/welcome-to-circuitpython/installing-mu-editor).
 Edit the file before you copy it, or directly from the CIRCUITPY drive.
 You'll be commenting some lines out, and uncommenting others.
-A comment is a line that starts with a # character.
+A comment is a line that starts with a `#` character.

 The board and display types should already be setup if you downloaded the correct ZIP file.
 The contents of those ZIP files are all basically the same, the difference is in the board and display configurations so you don't have to set those up.